Get started with electronics (Beginner’s Guide, 2024)

-It is a fascinating subject to get started with, all you need (in my opinion) to have is the right mindset.
+It is a fascinating subject to get started with; all you need is the right mindset.

-All you have to do is to show the attitude that yes, I definitely want to learn it.
+• The right mindset is that all you have to do is show the attitude that yes, I definitely want to learn it.

 Following is some advice for you:

-• You don’t need to have a special magical mind to understand electronics.
-It is a really simple subject.
+• You don’t need to have an extraordinary magical mind to understand electronics.

-• It is not like you’re going to learn electronics in a day or week.
-It is a never ending learning journey.
-So, you need to be persistent and enjoy learning each concept of electronics.
+• It is not like you will learn electronics in a day or week.
+So, you need to be persistent and enjoy learning each electronic concept.

 With that said, let’s learn electronics.